mapbox/mapbox-plugins-android/plugins/traffic/README.md

 }
 ```

-All plugins are published to Maven Central, and nightly SNAPSHOTs are available on Sonatype:
+The traffic plugin is published to Maven Central and nightly SNAPSHOTs are available on Sonatype:

 ```
 // In the root build.gradle file